padenj/travel-list/docs/detailed-specifications.md

   - Entire categories (dynamic - includes all current items in category)
   - Individual items (static - specific items only)
   - Mix of both approaches
+- **No Direct Assignments**: Templates reference categories or individual items only; they do not specify item assignments (to members or whole family)
-- **Dynamic Updates**: When items are added to categories, category-based templates automatically include them
+- **Dynamic Updates**: When items are added to categories, category-based templates automatically include them (for future packing lists)

 ### Template Usage
-- **Base for Packing Lists**: Templates generate initial packing lists
+- **Base for Packing Lists**: Templates generate initial packing lists by including all items from referenced categories/individual items, along with each item's predefined assignments (to specific members or whole family)
 - **Customization During Packing**: Users can add/remove items while packing
 - **Template Update Option**: Changes made during packing can optionally update the original template